MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-F-Federal-Travel-Regulation-System/chapter-301-Temporary-Duty-TDY-Travel-Allowances/subchapter-C-Arranging-Travel-Services-Paying-Travel-Expenses-Claiming-Reimbursement/part-301-52-Claiming-Reimbursement/section-301-52.11.md

 (f) Follow your agency's procedures for challenging disallowed claims.

-(g) If after reconsideration by your agency your claim is still denied, you may submit your claim for adjudication to the GSA Board of Contract Appeals in accordance with 48 CFR part 6104.
+(g) If after reconsideration by your agency your claim is still denied, you may submit your claim for adjudication to the Civilian Board of Contract Appeals in accordance with 48 CFR part 6104.

+[FTR Amdt, 70, 63 FR 15969, Apr.
+1, 1998, as amended at 85 FR 39849, July 2, 2020]